Dolphins & Whales in San Diego – What We See

 These dolphins that are seen by our dolphin watchers are known as “the tattooed dolphin” or “the gray dolphin” with white marks all over their skin.
 Risso dolphin have think bodies and a narrow tail with a length of anywhere from 8.5 to 13 ft.
 On our whale watching trips, we usually find them in pods that can vary anywhere from 5 to 50 dolphins!

-Whale watching and Dolphin watching visitors also see many pacific white sided dolphin.
+Whale watching and dolphin watching visitors also see many pacific white sided dolphin during our San Diego Harbor boat tours.
 These dolphin are about 6.5 to 8 ft. depending on their gender.
 With three colors on their body, they are very fascinating to look at!
 Their throats, chins and bellies are a creamy white shade; while, their backs, beaks and flippers are a dark gray.
 The third color is a light grey that is found in patches on their sides and a light grey stripe from the eyes to the dorsal fin then thickens as it goes back towards the tail!

 These are the smallest of the eight species of pelican; however, pelicans are very large compared to most birds.
 They can live and fish for up to 30 years!
 These are great animals to keep an eye our for when whale watching in San Diego because they look for whales and dolphin to take part in feeding frenzies where whales, dolphin and birds all take park in feeding on large groups of fish.